furkanakharman/cafemanagement/README.md

 ## Installation

-Should be deployed on a Server.
+Project should be deployed on a web server/servlet container.

 ## Usage